 - 15% to 17% after the second dose of mRNA vaccine

-What to consider if you’re thinking of becoming pregnant soon or in the future
+If you're thinking of becoming pregnant soon or in the future

-Once the vaccine is available to you, getting vaccinated prior to pregnancy is a great way to ensure that you — and your pregnancy — are protected.
+Getting vaccinated prior to pregnancy is a great way to ensure that you — and your pregnancy — are protected.

 Coronavirus (COVID-19), Pregnancy, and Breastfeeding: A Message for Patients.
 American College of Obstetricians and Gynecologists.